20% discount for founders on many SME insurance products

 • Membership of the Swiss Startup Association

 AXA is a proud partner of the Swiss Startup Association.
-It's also worthwhile for you, because at AXA, the self-employed and start-ups benefit from free basic membership with one of the leading networks for founders in Switzerland.
+It’s worthwhile for you too, as start-ups insured with AXA benefit from free basic membership of one of the leading networks for founders in Switzerland.
 Connect with entrepreneurs and investors at events, improve your skills in exciting workshops, and take advantage of political representation and attractive discounts.

 • Discounts on the Swibeco benefits platform